sw360cab/websockets-scaling/BLOG.md

 const client = io('http://localhost:30000', {
   reconnection: true,
   reconnectionDelay: 500,
-  reconnectionAttempts: 10,
   transports: ['websocket']
 });
 ```

 ## Conclusions

-In this part we started from scratch and we land to a fully clustered architecture.
+In this part we started from scratch and we landed in a fully clustered architecture.
 In a following chapter we will see of we can achieve an even more sophisticated solution.

 >`Note`: This part will correspond in the repository to the `haproxy` branch